 Thread(Runnable threadObj, String threadName);

-In the above code, the “threadObj” is the instance of a class which can implement the Runnable interface and the “thread name” is the name which can be given to a new thread.
+In the above code, the “threadObj” is the instance of a class that can implement the Runnable interface and the “thread name” is the name that can be given to a new thread.

 Step 3.
 Once the thread object is created, you just have to run it by calling the “Start()” method which executes a call to run () method.
 Here’s the simple syntax of the start() method:

 Pitfalls of Using Multithreading in Java